jpastuszek/httpthumbnailer/README.md

 ### Running the server

-HTTP Thumbnail uses worker based server model thanks to [Unicorn HTTP server](http://unicorn.bogomips.org) gem.
+HTTP Thumbnailer uses worker based server model thanks to [Unicorn HTTP server](http://unicorn.bogomips.org) gem.

 To start the thumbnailer use `httpthumbnailer` command.
 By default it will start in background and will spawn CPU core number + 1 number of worker processes.